 The railway is run entirely by volunteers and you can visit the workshops to see out latest projects, learn about the History of Preston Dock and follow the Mr Ribble Trail around the museum building whilst learning about Engines & Railways.

-Our museum building is continually being updated and improved to give visitors a truly interactive look into the fascinating industrial railway history of the North West of England.
+The museum building is continually being updated and improved to give visitors a truly interactive look into the fascinating industrial railway history of the North West of England.

 There is ample free car parking adjacent to the Railway Centre entrance, including disabled parking spaces right outside the doors.